anhpt379/waskr/docs/source/web_interface.rst

 You will need to restart the server if you make any changes.

-At login time, the server will verify the value of ``waskr.web.user`` and match it to what you submit.
+At login time, the server will verify the value of ``waskr.web.password`` and match it to what you submit.

 By default, this value is set to ``False`` and will not allow any logins.